International Education

 *Students must be age 18 or older at time of travel.
 Community members can join our trips through the Office of Continuing Education, for more information email conted@sunyacc.edu.

-A $1,500 deposit due by Nov.
-22, 2025, and final payment by Jan.
-12, 2026.
-This includes airport transportation, airfare, lodging, all breakfasts, welcome and farewell dinners, entry fees to all attractions, public transportation, tips, as well as SUNY-required travel and health insurance.
-This course is open to students and community members.
+Deposit of $1,500 due by Feb.
+1; final payment due by March 12.
+This includes airport transportation, airfare, lodging, all breakfasts, welcome and farewell dinners, entry fees to all attractions, public transportation, tips and SUNY-required travel and health insurance.

 Alumni spotlight